ValveSoftware/steam-runtime/doc/goals.md

 Steam Runtime version 3, 'sniper', is based on Debian 11 'bullseye', released in 2021.
 It is otherwise similar to soldier.
-It is used to run Proton 8.0 or later, and some native Linux games such as Dota 2, Endless Sky and Retroarch.
+It is used to run Proton 8.0 up to 10.0, and some native Linux games such as Dota 2, Endless Sky and Retroarch.

-Similarly, Steam Runtime version 4, 'medic', is likely to be based on Debian 12 'bookworm', which was released in 2023.
+Similarly, Steam Runtime version 4, 'steamrt4', is based on Debian 13 'trixie', which was released in 2025.
+It is used to run Proton 11 or later.

 #### New glibc